bit-current/dtune/docs/faq.md

 4. Are there any suspicious logs?
 5. If no obvious solution shows, please post an issue on the GitHub repo or reach out to the team on the commune discord SN16.

+### What's the minimum hardware requirements?.
+We recommend a minimum of a 24GB VRAM gpu with CUDA support for miners and validators, 200GB of storage and a 1GBPS bandwidth up/down.
+You're free to experiment with other approaches CPU, mROC, etc. or with reducing VRAM.
+Feel free to expeirment with smaller/bigger/custom/alien setups long as you're able to train as a miner and keep up your performance and therefore your incentive, or validate your miners at a sufficient quality and within the specified interval (currently 8/4/24 @ 20 mins)

+We understand.
+It is a compromise between computational cost to run a validator node and vtrust.
+We are planning some future edits to the training/validation workflow that should see both computational cost go down and vtrust go up.

 ### Your vtrust sucks.

 We understand.
 It is a compromise between computational cost to run a validator node and vtrust.
 We are planning some future edits to the training/validation workflow that should see both computational cost go down and vtrust go up.